 Fort Sheridan, Illinois, was a U.S. Army post established in 1887 in Lake County.
 First called Camp Highwood, it was soon renamed for Civil War hero General Philip H. Sheridan, who died in 1888.

 In 1887 over 600 acres along Lake Michigan in Highwood, Illinois, was purchased by the Commercial Club of Chicago.
-The organization then donated the land to the federal government hoping that the army would use it to create a military post near the city.
-Since the great labor strikes of 1877, members of the Commercial Club had supported the use of the army as a national police force for the protection of property and the suppression of unrest.
+The organization then donated the land to the federal government, hoping the army would use it to create a military post near the city.
+Since the great labor strikes of 1877, members of the Commercial Club had supported the use of the army as a national police force to protect property and suppress unrest.
 After the Haymarket Riot of 1886, Commercial Club members were more determined to bring a U.S. Army post to the city to have troops available immediately if needed.

 Fully supporting this plan was General Philip H. Sheridan.
 Though western senators objected to the new post because their local forts were being closed down, Congress accepted the gift, and construction began in the spring of 1888.
 Soon afterward, President Grover Cleveland named the post in honor of General Sheridan.